francoisrice/Simplescape/gameplay_docs/skills-and-abilities/magic.md

 - Mental Link - 300XP - communicate with any person, across any distance, whose face you've seen or name you've heard; fails if the person doesn't want to connect - 50 turn cast time, 100 turn duration, 600 turn cooldown

 ## Solidification - Release your inner strength as a stable, near immovable force

+## Summoning - Bridge to locations together in space, to cross any distance

+## Other

+- Life Force: 1 XP for every 2 Life Augmentation XP, gain 1 Life Augmentation XP for every 2 Healing XP
+- Fire: shares with Projection
+- Water: shares with Projection
+- Earth: shares with Projection, shares with Metal
+- Plant: shares with Life Alteration, shares with Earth
+- Wood: shares with Material Alteration, shares with Earth
+- Metal: shares with Earth, shares with Material Alteration
+- Force: shares with Projection
+- Sound: Share with Material Alteration
+- Magic Augmentation: shares with Scrying
+- Perdiction - Use the energies of the world to perdict and influence the future: shares with Scrying
+- Lightning: shares with Fire, shares with Air, shares with Projection